Adyen/adyen-flutter/README.md

 <br>

 ### Apple Pay Component with Sessions flow:
-1. From your server, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
+1. From your backend, make a [`sessions`](https://docs.adyen.com/api-explorer/Checkout/71/post/sessions) request.
 The response contains:
 - `sessionData`: the payment session data.
 - `id`: a unique identifier for the session data.
 - The request body.

-Put these into a `sessionResponse` object and pass it to your client app.
+Pass these values to your app.

 2. In your Flutter app, create a `ApplePayComponentConfiguration` instance.
 It requires a `ApplePayConfiguration` which contains your merchant id and merchant name.